-With the exception of Zero Priced Employee Options ("ZEPOs"), the value of all other options granted since 2010 has been determined using the closing price of our common stock trading in the form of CDIs on ASX at the time of grant of the options.
-ZEPOs have been valued at nil.
+With the exception of Zero Exercise Price Employee Options ("ZEPOs"), the value of all other options granted has been determined using the closing price of our common stock trading in the form of CDIs on ASX at the time of grant of the options.
+The exercise price of ZEPOs is nil.
 The ASX is the only exchange upon which our securities are quoted.